S0L15/MikroGuard/README.md

 1. **Download the Executable:**
    - Visit the [Releases](https://github.com/S0L15/MikroGuard/releases) page on GitHub to download the latest version of MikroGuard.

-2. **Run as a Portable Application:**
+2. **Run the Executable:**
-   - No installation process is needed.
-Simply double-click the `.exe` file to launch the program.
+   - Program will guide you through the installation process.

 ---

 ## Usage

 1. **Launch the Application:**
-   - Run the downloaded `.exe` file.
+   - Run the file named `MikroGuard`.

 2. **Set Up Your Configuration:**
    - In the **NetConfig** tab: